 The divorce paperwork is a critical component to your divorce.
 It is possible to complete divorce forms on your own, at a self-help legal clinic, or with the help of a divorce attorney.
 The forms can be confusing and may not include all of your options.
 There are different forms that need to be filed at different times during the process to keep your case moving.
 Some of the paperwork includes: the petition, the response, motion for mediation, motion to set and certificate of readiness, pretrial statement, and resolution management statement among others.

 Getting help from an experienced divorce lawyer is a good idea.
 It ensures you and your family are protected, especially if you have many assets.
 The Law Office of Keith A. Singer will handle all the paperwork and court filings for your divorce.
-We are experience divorce attorneys and will guide you through the process.
-We will be your legal advocate.
-Our divorce attorneys are happy to review your paperwork or directly represent you in the divorce.
+Mr. Singer is an experienced divorce attorney and will guide you through the process.
+He will be your legal advocate.
+He is happy to review your paperwork or directly represent you in the divorce.

 Divorce Law: The Divorce Petition

 The first step in a divorce is to file a petition for divorce, also known as a petition for dissolution.
 The divorce petition tells the court what you are asking for in the divorce.
 You need to cover all of your bases in your paperwork.
 If you fail to ask for something in the divorce petition, you are probably not going to get it when the divorce is finalized.
 Having a divorce attorney on your team can be very important at this stage of your divorce.

 In filing a divorce petition, you must make a lot of decisions.
 You will need to make decisions as to the division of property, assets, and debts.
 You will need to decide if one of the parties is entitled to spousal maintenance (also known as alimony).